linusjf/RIAY/SCRIPTS.md

 The `addsnippets` script processes snippet images for specified days of year (DOY) and:

 1. Adds them to corresponding markdown files
-1. Generates compact versions with table of contents for each month
+2. Generates compact versions with table of contents for each month

+### Usage

+## addsummariestodays

+A script to add AI-generated summaries to daily markdown files for a range of days.

 ### Usage